dohliam/tocdown/README.md

 ## toc.js

 The Javascript version of tocdown, `toc.js` was designed to have the same features and functionality as the command-line version.
-Since it can be accessed from a webpage it is convenient for one-offs and short documents.
+Since it can be accessed in a browser it is convenient for one-offs and short documents.
 The output live updates when configuration options are selected, so it is also useful as a way to see the effect of different options and parameters on a given output.

 Once you have generated a table of contents, you can preview the output in [Remarkable](https://jonschlinkert.github.io/remarkable/demo/) by clicking the _View TOC in Remarkable_ button.

 A demo of toc.js can be found [here](http://dohliam.github.io/tocdown/).

-# To do
+## To do
 * Replace [TOC] in file with Table of Contents
 * Option to output html

-* Add some nice-looking CSS
+## Credits

+* [mui](https://github.com/muicss/mui) CSS by @amorey ([MIT](https://github.com/muicss/mui/blob/master/LICENSE.txt)), prototyped using [dropin-minimal-css](https://github.com/dohliam/dropin-minimal-css)

-# License
+## License

 MIT -- see LICENSE file for details.